-Participation in professional development opportunities do not delay doctorate training or publications
+Participation in professional development opportunities doesn’t delay doctorate degree or publications

 “By engaging—alongside their research—in complementary experiential training activities that help them test drive options and develop skills, participants become equipped to succeed and become more desirable as job candidates across career types.”